Gus Boulis: Early life

 Boulis was born in Kavala, a city in northern Greece, and was the third of four children.
 During his childhood, he was known as "Kostas".
 Each day after school he would run to the shore to wait for his father's fishing boat.
 Boulis found it difficult to deal with the death of his brother, Panagiotis "Peter" Boulis, who was fatally electrocuted in a freak accident, and he wanted to leave his home country for a future in the United States.
 At 16, he took classes in ship mechanics to prepare himself with necessary skills.

 In 1968, Boulis absconded from a ship in Halifax, Nova Scotia, Canada and began working as a dishwasher at a Mr. Submarine shop in Toronto.
 He later became a shareholder in the company.
 In July 1971, while at a dry-cleaning store, Boulis met 16-year-old receptionist, Efrosini "Frances", who also originated from Kavala.
 On the day they met, Boulis was detained as an illegal migrant.
 A week later they were married, automatically granting Boulis Canadian citizenship.
 After four years of marriage they had two sons, Christos and Panagiotis.
 The couple split in 1976, and Frances returned to Greece.

 Early career

 Frances stayed in Greece raising their two sons while Boulis developed his multiple businesses and holding companies in North America.
 After opening almost 200 Mr. Submarine shops, Boulis sold his shares in the company and relocated to Key West, Florida.
 Within days of arriving in Florida, Boulis had met Margaret Hren, an 18-year-old from Minnesota.
 After obtaining a $50,000 loan from a Canadian bank, Hren agreed to assist Boulis in launching a restaurant business after the couple had renovated a dilapidated restaurant in Key West.
 Two years later, Boulis constructed his first hotel, the "Marriott Key Largo Beach Resort" obtaining the startup funds with a $2.5 million overdraft from a local bank.
 Eventually Boulis and Hren had two sons.
 Frances remained in Greece and filed for a divorce and half of his assets.
-Boulis was known for being a tireless hard worker who did whatever it took to make his many businesses a success.
-Boulis was a fanatical Olympiacos supporter, travelling in his private jet to attend their games.
-He stood at 174 cm, had blonde hair and blue eyes.
-Gus Boulis was known by the local Greek community as a generous and caring person, always willing to help out anybody in need with loans or business ventures.
-Over 300 people attended his funeral, at the St George Greek Orthodox Church in Hollywood, including Mayor Mara Giulianti.
-Attendees were seen crying in the masses, and kissing his face.
-Many positive speeches and comments were made about Boulis.